 Is Heroin Possession a Misdemeanor or Felony Charge in Wisconsin?

 A first offense possession of heroin charge is immediately a felony with a maximum penalty of $10,000 fine and/or 3.5 years in jail.
 It’s important to realize these are the maximum penalties individuals receive for a heroin possession charge.
 Don’t settle for a fee and plea attorney.
 The Grieve Law attorneys are well versed in Wisconsin criminal law and will determine your optimal defenses.
-Grieve Law can help you get your charges and penalties reduced or dropped completely.
+Grieve Law can help you get your charges and penalties in all areas of criminal law (OWI, firearm possession) reduced or dropped completely.
 Call now for a free consultation to begin your criminal defense plan of action.

 Request a free consultation with Grieve Law, located in Milwaukee, Madison, Glendale, and Brookfield.